Fonta1n3/FullyNoded/QuestionsAnswersFN.md

 You can troubleshoot tor issues on the mac by running open `/usr/local/var/log/tor.log`<br/>
 Have a read and make sure there is nothing obvious going wrong there<br/>

-**You are also better off launching Tor as a service**
+**You are also better off launching Tor as a service**<br/>
 1. first ensure tor has stopped,
 2. then open a terminal and paste in `sudo -u $(whoami) /usr/local/bin/brew services start tor'
 3. when installing tor and brew things can go wrong with permissions, if they do it should be onbvious in the tor.log

-**Service start/stop**
+**Service start/stop**<br/>
 I would just change the way you launch Tor from simply `tor` to `brew services start tor` and explain that way Tor will always launch automatically, to stop tor `brew services stop tor`.

-**Set permissions right**
+**Set permissions right**<br/>
 the proper way to add permissions to your hidden service directory (which is missing from the readme guide) is chmod 700 /usr/local/var/lib/tor/standup/main where /usr/local/var/lib/tor/standup/main represents the HiddenServiceDir in your torrc.
 ## Question
 I have FN on an iPad and bitcoin Core node running on a Macbook.<br/>
 I've reconfigured `Tor` following the guidelines [here](https://github.com/Fonta1n3/FullyNoded#connecting-over-tor-mac) Then FN tries *'getblockchaininfo'*, but "it couldn't connect to the server". <br/>
 #### Further elaboration on the question
-There can be a variety of reasons for this, to start with the most basic ones:
+There can be a variety of reasons for this, to start with the most basic ones: <br/>
 a.
 How do I (physically / virtually connect an ipad to the Mac where de Node Runs?
-Select same wifi network?, discoverable in AirDrop (Finder-Mac)?
+Select same wifi network?, discoverable in AirDrop (Finder-Mac)? <br/>
 b.
 How can I test the network connection between them (FN and Node)?
 ### Answer - ![#c5f015](https://via.placeholder.com/15/c5f015/000000?text=+) `sure`
 Add a.
 Bitcoin Core GUI for iOS devices.
-Allows you to connect to and control multiple nodes via Tor Add b.
+Allows you to connect to and control multiple nodes via Tor<br/>
+Add b.
 Take your Tor url  ‘http//:rpcuser:rpcpassword @xxx.onion:8332’ and **you should get an error** “server only responds to POST requests”, **that's a good sign!**
 #### Further elaboration on the answer
 a.
 FN only connects over Tor so its not possible in the app for now to connect over local wifi.
-It’s something that could be added fairly easily but is not there now.
+It’s something that could be added fairly easily but is not there now.<br/>
 b.
 I would take your Tor url  ‘http//:rpcuser:rpcpassword @xxx.onion:8332’ and try and visit it in a tor browser as a website,**any tor browser, any device, any network. fixed typo http://rpcuser:rpcpassword@xxx.onion:8332**. <br/>
 If its working you should get an error “server only responds to POST requests”